 Gas grills can be bought for as little as $100USD or for well over $20,000USD.
 They are one of the most diverse product lines in the cooking market.
-On the bottom end, gas grills are small, lightweight, tend to be underpowered, and are limited in what they can do.
+On the bottom end, the grills are small, lightweight, tend to be underpowered, and are limited in what they can do.
 On the top end, temperatures are ridiculous, space is plentiful, and practically anything can be cooked on them.
-Since price is the biggest consideration when shopping for a gas grill, I have broken down my recommendations into ranges.
-Find the price area you are comfortable with and there you will find the best gas grill in your price range.
+Since price is the biggest consideration when shopping for a new grill, I have broken down my recommendations into ranges.
+Find the price area you are comfortable with and there you will find the best grills in your price range.
 Also, these lists of the top grills are continuously updated as new products hit stores and as others disappear.
 Looking for a Built-in Gas Grill?
 See the Best Built-in Gas Grills

 Price Breakdowns for all Gas Grills